10 steps to incorporating in South Africa

 - Client due diligence and commitment: Prior to company incorporation, our Client i) settles our South Africa engagement fees ii) signs and returns our engagement letter and iii) forwards us all the requested due diligence documents;

 - Corporate structure: Our Client confirms the corporate structure including shareholders and directors.
-Healy Consultants then prepares the Power of Attorney (POA) and the residence statement documents for our Client’s signature and return;
+Our compliance team then prepares the Power of Attorney (POA) and the residence statement documents for our Client’s signature and courier return;

-- Company name reservation: Healy Consultants’ business incorporation team performs a company name search with the Companies and Intellectual Property Commission (CIPC) and, if available, reserves the name on our Client’s behalf;
+- Company name reservation: We perform a company name search with the Companies and Intellectual Property Commission (CIPC) and, if available, reserve the same on our Client’s behalf.

-- Corporate bank account opening: Healy Consultants’ banking team completes corporate bank account opening for our Client, including applying for internet banking facilities.
-We work with internationally recognized banks such as HSBC, Standard Chartered and Citibank and local banks such as First National Bank and Standard Bank to provide corporate bank account services for our Client’s company.
-Where possible, Healy Consultants’ bank account opening team will liaise with the bank to prevent our Client having to travel for an account opening interview.
-Immediately after the bank account opening, our Client is required to deposit the proposed share capital of the company;
+- Corporate bank account opening: we assist our client open a corporate bank with top tier international banks such as HSBC, Standard Chartered and Citibank or local banks such as First National Bank and Standard Bank.
+Where possible, our banking team will negotiate with the bank to prevent our Client having to travel to complete this process.
+Immediately after the bank account opening, our Client is required to deposit the proposed share capital;

-- Registration for tax and VAT: Healy Consultants registers the new company with the South African Revenue Service (SARS) for Income Tax, Employees Tax (PAYE), Value-Added Tax (VAT) and other withholding taxes;
+- Registration for tax and VAT: we register our Client’s company with the South African Revenue Service (SARS) for Income Tax, Employees Tax (PAYE), Value-Added Tax (VAT) and other withholding taxes;

-- Additional registrations: Healy Consultants will, simultaneously with the above process, register the company with Department of Labor for the Unemployment Insurance Fund (UIF) and Office of the Compensation Commissioner in conformity with the Occupational Injuries and Diseases Act;
+- Employer registrations: Simultaneously with the above process, we will register the company with Department of Labor for the Unemployment Insurance Fund (UIF) and Office of the Compensation Commissioner in conformity with the Occupational Injuries and Diseases Act;

 List of documents required for incorporation